JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 }
 ```

-All the fields here are now bound to controls in a GUI form.
+All the fields here are now bound to the controls in the GUI form.

-Very often you'll have to create your own file editor.
+Very often, you'll have to create your own file editor.
 Then, to use all the binding and undo functionality, it's suggested to inherit your
 [`FileEditorProvider`](upsource:///platform/analysis-api/src/com/intellij/openapi/fileEditor/FileEditorProvider.java)
 from